katorymnd/pawa-pay-integration/README.md

 ### Update After Saving MNO Configuration

 Once you have saved your MNO configuration by loading `example/fetch_mno_conf.php`, you will need to update the country dropdown and MNO availability checks in your HTML files.
 This ensures the SDK reflects the correct configuration for processing deposits and payouts.
+Now V2 is enabled - you can choose V1/V2 logically.

 #### 1. Update the Country Dropdown in Your HTML